bthol/multi-page-website/README.md

 Developer: Blake Thollaug

-Description: This was practice for programming fundamentals, and will not continue to be developed.
+Description: This was practice for programming fundamentals, and development is discontinued.

 Technologies: HTML5, CSS, JavaSCript, JQuery